czcorpus/xmlanntools/README.md

 (reported by `xml2standoff`)

 This error indicates an invalid XML input file.
-It occurs if some element is not correctly nested within its parent - i.e. the parent element tag was reached before the end tag of its child has appeared.
+It occurs if some XML element is not correctly nested within its parent - i.e. the parent element end tag was reached before the end tag of its child.
 Please, validate your XML file and fix it.

 ### TAGGER NOT AVAILABLE